orsonteodoro/gcf2/README.md

 not really isolated in the @system set but can affect the @world set like with zlib.
 To fix the violation see the
 [fixing CFI violation](https://github.com/orsonteodoro/gentoo-cflags#fixing-cfi-violation)
 section.
-This discovery is throughly done in step 18.
+This discovery is done in the startup portions in step 18 in mostly all executables in the system.
 See also the [Troubleshooting](https://github.com/orsonteodoro/gentoo-cflags#troubleshooting) section.